SixLabors/Samples/ImageSharp/README.md

 4. Change default encoder options [c#](./ChangeDefaultEncoderOptions/)

    Provides an example on how you go about switching out the registered encoder for a file format and changing its default options in the process.

 5. Draw text along a path [c#](./DrawingTextAlongAPath/)

    Draw some text following the contours of a path.

+6. Applys an image effect only inside a shape [c#](./ApplyEffectInsideShape/)

+   Provides a working example on how to compose various process together to apply a blur but only to a portion of the image specified by a shape.

+6. Create an entire new image processor [c#](./CustomImageProcessor/)

+   Also provides a working example of implementing a custom image processor